Engineering Science Degree, Materials Science and Engineering Area of Concentration

 This track will prepare students to transfer to a four-year university with a major in materials science and engineering.
 Specific requirements in colleges vary.
 See all engineering transfer agreements.

-A suggested Materials Science and Engineering course sequence for full-time students follows.
+A suggested Materials Science and Engineering course sequence for students follows.

 Suggested Course Sequence